withastro/docs/src/pages/en/reference/api-reference.md

 ### context.clientAddress

 Specifies the [IP address](https://en.wikipedia.org/wiki/IP_address) of the request.
+This property is only available when building for SSR (server-side rendering) and should not be used for static sites.

 ```ts
 export function get({ clientAddress }) {